withstudiocms/studiocms.dev/src/content/blog/new-domain-new-discord-same-project.md

 source Discord bot, [Apollo](https://github.com/withstudiocms/apollo)!
 If you're on the Astro Discord, you'll know what they're good at.
 PTAL notifications, moderation tools (soon™️), support forum utilities, it's all there.

-You can even use this Bot in your own Servers!
-All you need is a GitHub App, Discord App, and a libSQL database connection, for which we obviously use and highly recommend [Turso](https://turso.tech/).
+You can even use this Bot in your own servers!
+All you need is a GitHub app, Discord app, and a libSQL database connection, for which we obviously use and highly recommend [Turso](https://turso.tech/).
 You can take a look at the [README file](https://github.com/withstudiocms/apollo?tab=readme-ov-file#apollo) to learn more.